 Manufacturer recommended preventative maintenance schedules are performed internally for all equipment, in all lab areas.
 Additionally, some equipment, such as autoclave and analytical balances, require service checks by the commercial vendor.
-Service calls of this nature are scheduled by the Quality Assurance Officer or science building staff according to the maintenance schedule.
+Service calls of this nature are scheduled by the Laboratory Manager according to the maintenance schedule.